ehsan-mohammadi/AnotherKnifeHit-Unity3D/README.md

 ## How to Get Started

 Open the game folder, AnotherKnifeHit-Unity3D, in Unity and try the game in the Play mode.
-Use left mouse click to throw the knives.
+Use left mouse button to throw the knives.

 ## License